Aaryan-Nakhat/alzheimers-classification/README.md

 * A 3x3 kernel and relu activation function is used for all the convolutional layers.
 * Each maxpooling layer uses a pool size of 3x3 with a stride of 2.
 * A dropout layer with a dropout rate of 0.2 is used after each convolutional block.
-* The convolutional blocks are followed by a global average pooling layer and a couple of dense layers for classification.## Dataset
+* The convolutional blocks are followed by a global average pooling layer and a couple of dense layers for classification.

-The dataset used for this project is taken from Kaggle (<a href = "https://www.kaggle.com/datasets/tourist55/alzheimers-dataset-4-class-of-images">dataset</a>).

-The dataset consists of the following four classes of Alzheimer's MRI Images:

-* Mild Demented
-* Moderate Demented
-* Non Demented
-* Very Mild Demented
-The dataset is comprised of around 6400 brain MRI Images.
 ## Tech Stack

 * Tensorflow